-With RJ, your brain says “she’s causing my pain,” or “he’s causing my pain.”
+With RJ, your brain says “she/he is causing my pain.”

-The result of this is that you’ll feel anger towards your partner for their past, even though they couldn’t have known they would ever meet you.
+The result of this is that you’ll feel anger towards your partner for their past choices, even though they couldn’t have known they would ever meet you.

-The result of this thinking is that men suffering from RJ often shame their partner.
+The result of this thinking is that people suffering from RJ often shame their partners.